Lasten - Anhang IV: Theorie der Ermüdungslasten und LOAD RESPONSE

 • Air density ρ (mean value)

-The response surface methodology used in LOAD RESPONSE is, therefore, four dimensional.
+The Central Composite Design used in LOAD RESPONSE is, therefore, four dimensional.
 The figure below shows the principle in establishing the response surface for a two dimensional case using central composite design.
 The black point refers to the reference point (normally, the wind conditions for the IEC class), the blue points refer to variations of single wind climate parameters (variables) in order to estimate second order effects, and the red points refer to variations of several wind climate parameters, simultaneously, in order to estimate their interaction.

-The damage equivalent load or load duration distribution is determined at each mean wind speed bin (DEL0 / LDD0) using the response surface.
+The damage equivalent load (DEL0) or load duration distribution (LDD0) is determined at each mean wind speed bin using the given surrogate model.
 The damage equivalent loads or load duration distribution for the full wind speed distribution (DEL / LDD) can then be determined by weighting the fatigue loads from the individual wind speed bins with the wind speed distribution:

 where w(Vhub) is the weight factor determined from the wind speed distribution.